LUXMAN Vintage Audio website®

 There are some parts, like the pots for idling current, that may be not usable anymore and need to be exchanged.

-If you have a multi-voltage unit, set it to 240 Volt AC mains voltage if you reside in Europe,
+If you have a multi-voltage unit, set the mains power to 240 Volt AC tap mains Voltage if you reside in Europe,

-due to the detrimental voltage rise in EU.
+due to the detrimental voltage rise in Europe, this 240V setting for this amp is very important.

-The schematic diagram does not comply with the actual circuit in this amplifier,
+The original schematic diagram does not comply with the actual circuit in this amplifier,

 also there are some parts that are obsolete and must be removed or changed in better values.

-The power supply needs to be changed and updated.
+The power supply needs to be seriously changed and updated.

-Replace the 2 power diodes, the original diodes are 1.5A RMS current (!), I used 10A 200V general purpose diodes.
+Replace the 2 power diodes, the original diodes are 1.5A RMS current (!) that is a quite poor value,

-The power amplifiers have some serious flaws in the design.
+The power amplifiers have some serious flaws in the design, that have to be corrected to modern standards.

 In fact some parts of the schematic-diagram have to be redrawn to get it right, see the picture below.